MAIA MCDONALD

 After moving back to Chicago, I reported for Free Spirit Media’s The Real Chi, where I was an Environmental Health and Wellness reporter and editor for more than two years.

-At Block Club Chicago, I was an intern for more than a year before becoming a freelance reporter in September 2023.
-There, I’ve extensively reported on Chicago’s under-reported Roseland and Pullman neighborhoods, as well as worked on feature stories and profiles, and covered community events, elections, small business openings, breaking news and more.
+There, I’ve reported on Chicago’s under-covered Roseland and Pullman neighborhoods, and worked on feature stories and profiles, and covered community events, elections, small business openings, breaking news, and more.

-I’ve also freelance reported for The TRiiBE and Austin Weekly News, both of which aim to provide news to Chicago’s Black residents living on the West Side, the U.S. edition of The Guardian, and In These Times, a digital news outlet that covers labor and social movements.
+I’ve also freelanced for The TRiiBE and Austin Weekly News, both of which aim to provide news to Chicago’s Black residents living on the West Side, the U.S. edition of The Guardian, and In These Times, a digital news outlet that covers labor and social movements.

 I have aspirations to help create an independent Chicago multimedia journalism outlet that can provide digital news AND video journalism outside of the city’s highly respected legacy television news stations.